Lincoln 140 MIG Welder Reviews: EasyMIG 140 and Other Models

 Lincoln even provides two-piece wire guides.
 You’ll swap these, along with the drive rollers, for different wire diameters.
 Although you’ll have an added step when changing the wire, it’s a quick, tool-less process.
 It’s well worth the trouble, so your .025” solid wire doesn’t flop around inside .045” guides.

 These upgraded components combine to give the Power MIG 140C a premium wire feed system.
 A reliable wire feed gives you a stable arc and an improved welding experience.

 Only four heat settings are available on the Lincoln 140HD.
 You’ll rely on wire speed adjustments to fine-tune your weld settings.
 To be fair, Lincoln does provide an accurate settings chart, so you’ll start out close with most materials.
 A little nudge up or down to wire speed is usually all that’s needed to dial it in.

-With Lincoln welders, you won't find that a change to wire speed inversely affects heat output or vice versa.
+With Lincoln welders, you won’t find that changing the wire speed inversely affects heat output or vice versa.
 This issue, common among lower-priced welders with weak power supplies, makes fine-tuning difficult.

 Do you weld a lot of thin sheet metal?
 Or, are you the type of person that appreciates full control of your welder?
 You’ll be happy to know that Lincoln equipped the Power MIG 140C with infinitely adjustable voltage control.

 Also handy for thin metalwork, the optional K2525-1 spot timer is available for the Lincoln Power MIG 140C.
 Unfortunately, this option won’t work with the 140HD model.